adobe-dmeservices/custom-metadata/README.md

 ## Changes for version 1.2.0

 ### Added
+*[See the User Guide](https://github.com/adobe-dmeservices/custom-metadata/wiki) for more about these new features*
 * Support for Seq and Bag arrays in Tag, Multi-Text and Multi-Dropdown fields
 * Ability to reorder Multi-Text items
 * Ability to edit Multi-Text items